GrowthPath/zoho_analytics_connector/README.md

     ZohoReports.fullaccess.all

+I paste this into the Scope Description as well.

-Make the Tim Duration the maximum: 10 minutes.
+Make the 'Time Duration' the maximum: 10 minutes.

 Now is a good time to copy the correct curl template from below into a text editor.

-I paste this into the Scope Description as well.

 Choose "Create"

-Now with data gathered (client id, client secret, the code which expires in a few minutes, the scope, execute a POST to
+Now with data gathered (client id, client secret, the code which expires in a few minutes, the scope), execute a POST to

     https://accounts.zoho.com/oauth/v2/token?code=